The family history department is located at Central Library

 Historical electoral registers for the area are held at the Buckinghamshire Archives in Aylesbury.

-Family history consultations
+Family history consultations and help

 International genealogical index